Aneesh-M-Bhat/troxler-effect/README.md

 # Setup

-npm install, to donwload all dependencies
+npm install, to download all dependencies

 npm start, to run the development server